Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

 \subsection{Performance versus Information Capacity}

-If the agent makes efficient use of its information capacity, it is natural to expect agent performance to increase as this constraint is loosened.
-Information theory offers an elegant interpretation of this relation.
-To illustrate this, let us work through this interpretation for the case of continual SL.
+It follows from the definitions of performance and information capacity that if the agent makes efficient use of its information capacity, its performance will increase as this constraint is loosened as long as there is room left for improvement.
+Information theory offers an elegant \henrik{characterization} of this relation.
+To illustrate this, let us work through this \henrik{characterization} for the case of continual supervised learning (SL).